The Time of the Doctor: Production

-Cast notes
+Casting

 Sheila Reid had previously appeared in Vengeance on Varos in 1985.
 Elizabeth Rider had voiced the evil satnav system ATMOS in The Sontaran Stratagem in 2008; and Lady Ellen in The Sarah Jane Adventures episode Lost in Time in 2010.
 Karen Gillan appeared as Amy Pond for the first time since "The Angels Take Manhattan".
 Gillan, like Smith, had to wear a wig (in her case, made from her own hair) after shaving her head to appear in the film Guardians of the Galaxy.

-Recasting the Doctor
+Casting the next Doctor

 On 1 June 2013, the BBC announced that Smith would be departing the series after almost four years, with the Christmas special episode being the episode of transition between Smith's Doctor and the next regeneration.
 The announcement sparked media and fan speculation as to who the next Doctor might be.
 It was announced on 4 August 2013, during a special broadcast – Doctor Who Live: The Next Doctor – that the twelfth incarnation of the Doctor would be played by Peter Capaldi.